qui3xote/ottoscript/README.md

 A standard OttoScript class includes a `_parser` class attribute which defines the grammar, and a class method `parser()`, which returns a pyparsing object, which will in turn return an instance of the class.
 In this way, you can build more complex structures by relying on existing grammar.

 ### Interpreter
-`interpreter.py` contains an TestInterpreter which can be used for testing and debugging.
+`interpreter.py` contains an ExampleInterpreter which can be used for testing and debugging.
 (A 'live' interpreter can by found in the `ottopyscript` repository).
 The interpreter is responsible for translating OttoScript commands into live instructions to HASS (or, if someone wants to write one, a different home automation controller).

 ### vocab.py
 In addition to the base class and primitives, the `vocab` module defines smaller, reusable OttoScript snippets, such as the `RelativeTime` class: